andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 and Bad -  "Distill... the noise" [GT],
 "Driver for change" [GT]

+We've talked a few times already about how the domain, and the experts who who know about it, are sovreign.

+But we felt the need to talk a little more about things and to raise a few other _key_ points.

 ---

 ### Domain Experts - Good [AHL]. (from "When is Something NOT a Generic (Technical) Subdomain?")